 - For pieces with low thermal resistance, it is recommended to use sandpaper in order to avoid excess friction and control the temperature.

-- For finer or narrower details, the best option is to use precision files that will allow a better control of the process.
+- For finer or narrower details, the best option is to use precision abrasive files that will improve the control of the process.

-- Power tools should only be used with materials that have high thermal performance such as PAHT CF15 or PP GF30.
+- Power tools should only be used with materials that have high thermal resistance such as PAHT CF15 or PP GF30.

 - For better results, we recommend using multiple tools that gradually have a higher number of grits, this will improve the result on each iteration.